vanjohnson879/frontline-cloud-doc/content/reference/user/reports/index.md

 #### Zoom

-You can reset zoom by a double click on a chart.
+You can reset the zoom status by double clicking on a chart.
-It is possible to change the time range window by the following actions:
+It is possible to change the time range window by doing any of the following actions:

-- Clicking zoom icons of the control buttons
+- Clicking the zoom icons of the control buttons
-- Select a zone in any charts and timeline
+- Selecting a zone in any charts or timelines
-- Select a range time from the top navigation bar
+- Selecting a range of time from the top navigation bar

 #### Markers

 To ease your analysis, you can create markers on all the charts by right clicking on them.
-And click on the top of the marker to delete it.
+You can click on the top of the marker to delete it.

 {{< img src="marker.png" alt="Marker" >}}